-The Naval ROTC trains qualified young men and women at the University Park campus for service as commissioned officers in the Navy, the Navy Nurse Corps, or the Marine Corps.
+The Naval Reserve Officer Training Corps (NROTC) trains qualified young men and women at the University Park campus for service as commissioned officers in the Navy, the Navy Nurse Corps, or the Marine Corps.

-Entering freshmen may be accepted into the Naval ROTC through the Four-Year College Program or in the Four-Year Scholarship Program.
-Freshmen who are not on scholarship may join NROTC and be eligible to compete for the Scholarship Program.
-Qualified sophomores either in attendance or planning to commence studies at University Park Campus with their junior year, or who have applied for transfer to Penn State from another institution, may compete for the special Two-Year College Program and the Two-Year Scholarship Program.
-Navy, Nurse, and Marine Corps scholarships provide full tuition, book allotment, laboratory and instructional fees, and a $250-350 per month subsistence allowance.
+Entering freshmen may be accepted into Penn State NROTC either by receiving the NROTC National Scholarship (Scholarship Program) or applying directly through Penn State NROTC to participate as a College Program student.
+These College Program freshmen, who do not receive scholarship monies, may be eligible to compete for the Scholarship Program based upon their performance in the Unit.
+Qualified sophomores, either in attendance or planning to commence studies at University Park Campus during their junior year, may compete for the special Two-Year College Program Advanced Standing or Two-Year Scholarship Programs.
+Navy, Nurse, and Marine Corps scholarships provide full tuition, book allotment, laboratory and instructional fees, and a $250-$400 per month subsistence allowance.
 In addition, Nurse scholarship students are issued special equipment required by the BSN curriculum.

 What is Naval Science?

 Naval Science is a field of study that offers university students an introduction to the operations, technology and culture of the United States Navy and Marine Corps.
-Naval Science courses are available for all university students but are designed to operate in tandem with the Pennsylvania State University Naval Reserve Officer Training Corps (NROTC) unit.
-The Naval ROTC unit trains qualified young men and women at the University Park campus for service as commissioned officers in the Navy, the Navy Nurse Corps, or the Marine Corps.
+Naval Science courses are available for all university students but are designed to operate in conjunction with the Pennsylvania State University NROTC program to provide professional development and service knowledge to perspective officers.
 Naval Science courses can also be utilized to fulfill prescribed course requirements for the Military Studies minor.

 You Might Like This Program If...